 Exploring Southeast Asia’s oldest gardens | Bogor | Vlog 125

-I spy with my little eye something that has the colour green and begins with the letter B. It also is in the middle of the centre of Bogor, so it is hard to miss.
-Besides, it’s a perfectly sunshiny day, which would be the best day to visit!
+I spy with my little eye something green and it begins with the letter B. It’s right in the centre of Bogor, so it is hard to miss.
+Besides, it’s a perfectly sunshiny day—perfect for a visit!

-On the itinerary today?
+Today’s destination?
 The Bogor Botanical Gardens!
-It was a relaxed day for me, except that these Botanical Gardens were pretty big and took me the whole day to explore.
+It was a relaxed day for me, though these Botanical Gardens are extensive and took me the whole day to explore.
 That was great because I didn’t have any other plans for today.
 When I was reading about the Botanical gardens of Bogor on the plane from Sydney to Jakarta, it was described as an excellent day trip from Jakarta.
 And it indeed was!

 Bogor Botanical Gardens